 I am sure you have had the experience of saying something to your teen in a neutral voice and with a neutral expression.
 It may be something very inconsequential.
 But the reaction you get from your teen is crazy!
 Maybe something like "are you mad at me?
 They have heard something in your voice or saw something in your face that no one else apparently can see or hear...just like the dog.

 A compounding problem is that teens carry every teeny tiny emotional experience that has happened to them over the course of their day in that amygdala of theirs.
-Perhaps they said something embarrassing in class and their fellow students laughed at them.
+Perhaps they posted something on instagram and they didn't get enough likes or maybe they said something embarrassing in class and their fellow students laughed at them.
 Park it!
-Maybe they tripped in the hallway at school and felt like everyone saw it.
+Maybe they wore the wrong outfit, or did something stupid at a partyl and felt like everyone was judging them.
 Park it!
 Maybe they saw their crush talk to another boy/girl and feel dejected.
-A thousand things may have happened that day, or in the morning between when they woke up and you pass each other in the kitchen before school.
+A thousand things may have happened that day, or in the morning between when they woke up and you pass each other in the kitchen before school or out with friends.
 Basically their parking lot of a brain is always full.
 You know how frustrated you get when there is no place to park.
 Times that by a hundred, and that is your teen.

 So when you get a response to a simple question or comment that seems crazy and completely incomprehensible, assume that their parking lot is full.
 Probably best to just walk away with a let's talk later.
 This is one of those times that it just isn't about you.

 Booking now for speaking engagements this school year.
 I would love to come to your community. email me for more info: firstname.lastname@example.org

 The secret to parenting is to keep it simple.
 Learn 10 simple, concrete practical tips useful in those daily moments of stress as a parent when you wish you had the "right thing to do and the right thing to say!

 Adolescent Psychology: The Parent Version